 Fingerings are about which fingers you are recommended to use and consequently the position of the hand when playing piano.
 There are rules and instructions for fingerings in general and depending on the situation.

 When exercising scales, it is important to use the right fingerings.
 Doing this gives a foundation for a development of good technique.
 Sometimes you will see instructions that tell you which fingers to use by the numbers 1-5 on piano sheets.

 1 = thumb | 2 = index finger | 3 middle finger | 4 = ring finger | 5 = little finger

 The way you move your hands and which fingers you use affects the outcome of your piano playing.
 If you, for example, use few fingers with high frequencies, it will result in disjointed transitions when smooth transitions are required.
 Here are some general guidelines:

 - First the most obvious: don't use your index fingers exclusively.

 - Include all the fingers, this makes the movement of the hand smoother and more economical.

 - In most situations, avoid playing on the black keys with your thumb.

 Learn to play piano without looking down on the keyboard

 Most people who study the piano will sooner or later learn how to read notes and play sheet music.
 The challenge of reading notes is often overestimated – the real challenge is to read and play simultaneously.
-The only way to read and play at the same time is to not look at the keyboard.
+To read and play at the same time you can only for short times look at the keyboard.
 The more notes on the score, the less time for you to look down at the keyboard without losing the accurate tempo.